ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

-Therefore, in case of external destinations, a Mail Receiver who generates failure reports **MUST** use the Verifying External Destinations procedure described in [@!I-D.ietf-dmarc-aggregate-reporting, section 3], substituting the "ruf=" tag where the "rua=" tag appears in that procedure.`
+Therefore, in case of external destinations, a Mail Receiver who generates failure reports **MUST** use the Verifying External Destinations procedure described in [@!I-D.ietf-dmarc-aggregate-reporting, section 3], substituting the "ruf" tag where the "rua" tag appears in that procedure.`

 ## Transport {#transport}